Writers in the Storm

 Have You Lost Touch With Your Avid Inner Reader?

-I don’t know if we become students of the written word because we love to read or if we read because we were born to love the written word.… Read the post
+From our earliest moments, most writers are avid readers.
+We devour books — for story, for craft, for new worlds and new ideas.
+I don’t know if we become students of the written word because we love to read or if we read because we were born to love the written word.
+All that […]

 Read More